w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 connect to Polkadot and become a parachain.
 Substrate has had a 1.0.0 release, which settled its API for the time being.

-Substrate chains can have smart contracts by including the provided contracts runtime module from the SRML.
-The contracts module will allow smart contracts compiled to Wasm to be deployed on chain.
-To facilitate this, Parity has been developing an domain specific language called ink!.
+Substrate chains can include smart contract functionality by using the provided [contracts runtime module from the SRML](https://github.com/paritytech/substrate/tree/master/srml/contracts).
+This module allows for smart contracts compile to Wasm code to be deployed to the chain and instantiated by users.
+To facilitate development of Wasm smart contracts, Parity is also developing ink!, a domain specific language built in Rust that is intended for writing smart contracts.

 Polkadot is planned to go live with an initial release at the end of 2019, depending on security audits and launch provisions outside of control of the team.
 Now that the tools have started to appear and stabilize, there has not been